Signalling of the Toronto subway: Communications-based train control (Lines 1 and 5)

 The TTC used "Urbalis 400", a communications-based train control system made by Alstom, on Line 1 Yonge–University.
 It is engaged in a phased implementation of CBTC to replace the fixed-block signal system on the entire line.
 CBTC first went live on Line 1 in December 2017 on the newly inaugurated extension between Vaughan Metropolitan Centre station and Sheppard West station.
 Since then, CBTC has been extended as far as Eglinton station.
 Effective September 24, 2022, Line 1 had been fully converted to automatic train control (ATC).

 CBTC requires a set of equipment on trains and at trackside to gather and transmit data to central computers, and to receive instructions back for train operation.
 ATC beacons and axle counters sit at track level to detect the passage of a train with the axle counters backing up the beacons.
 The track-level beacons transmit signals to onboard controllers installed on each train.
 Onboard roof antennas (Data Communications System antennas) transmit information such as speed and location from the controllers to Trackside Radio Equipment which relays the data to central computers and to the TTC's Transit Control Centre.
 The central computers send speed and braking instructions back to the train, whereby the central computers are effectively directing each train.
 With computers operating the train, trains can operate safely on closer headways than with the fixed block system.
 CBTC allows more frequent service and increased line capacity.

 With the old fixed block signal system, the TTC can schedule 25.5 trains per hour on Line 1, occasionally operating up to 29 per hour.
 With CBTC, the TTC can operate 30 to 32 trains per hour with a more consistent frequency.
 However, this goal depends on how well the TTC can manage dwell time in stations, crew changeovers and turnaround at terminals.

-The grade-separated section of Line 5 Eglinton, between Mount Dennis station and Science Centre station, will also use CBTC.
+The grade-separated section of Line 5 Eglinton, between Mount Dennis station and Don Valley station, will also use CBTC.
 Unlike on Line 1, the system on Line 5 will be supplied by Bombardier Transportation using its Cityflo 650 technology.

+CBTC territory signal aspects

+The following signal aspects are used with the introduction of CBTC on Line 1:

-Fixed block signalling (Lines 2, and 4)
+Fixed block signalling (Lines 2 and 4)

 As of September 2022, fixed block signalling is used on Line 2 Bloor–Danforth and Line 4 Sheppard, and was used on Line 1 Yonge–University until September 24, 2022.
 It uses wayside signals to give instructions to train operators, which may be automatic block signals or interlocking signals.
 This system, also called the NX/UR system of signalling, is also used on the New York City Subway, the Chicago "L", and the MBTA subway in Boston.